 Hey, Beth.
 What Happened to 2025?

-February 17, 2025 visit with our son Glen, and Leia in San Francisco.
-Such a good connection.
+I cherished this visit with our son Glen, and his girlfriend Leia, in San Francisco.
+February 2025.

 Dear Friends and Family,